-This is the story of a brave woman who volunteered to join SOE (Special Operations Executive) during WWII.
+This is the story of a brave woman who volunteered to join S.O.E.
+(Special Operations Executive) during World War II.
 She was flown into occupied France where she fought with the French resistance.
 Captured and tortured by the Gestapo, she refused to identify her accomplices.Written by

 Steve Crook <email@example.com>

 Epilogue, scrolls up the screen ...
 "It is with a sense of deep humility that I allow my personal story to be told.
-I am a very ordinary woman to whom a chance has been given to see human beings at their best and at their worst.
+I am a very ordinary woman to whom a chance was given to see human beings at their best and at their worst.
 I knew kindness as well as cruelty, understanding as well as brutality.
 My comrades, who did far more than I and suffered far more profoundly, are not here to speak.
 It is to their memory that this film has been made and I would like it to be a window through which may be seen those very gallant women with whom I had the honour to serve."
 Odette Churchill See more »

 1 of 1 people found this review helpful.